joethei/obsidian-local-plantuml/README.md

 ---

+> ⚠️No longer in use, this functionality has been added to the main plugin

 This plugin works together with the [PlantUML](https://github.com/joethei/obsidian-plantuml) plugin and adds the ability to render diagrams locally.

 This plugin requires you to have a plantUML `.jar` downloaded to your system as well as a version of